Teenage Driver Accidents: Statistics

 Improving Teenage Driver Accidents & Statistics

 While drivers 19 and under may have only made up just under 5% of all licensed drivers in 2009, they were accountable for more than 12% of all accidents, according to the U.S. Census.
-In order to reduce the number of severe accidents involving teenage drivers each year, its important for teens to realize how important safety is while behind the wheel.
+In order to reduce the number of severe accidents involving teenage drivers each year, it is important for teens to realize how important safety is while behind the wheel.
 This is especially true for males 16 - 19, as they are 2x more likely to die in an auto accident than female teens.

 Some tips for teens to stay safe while driving include: